Frances Julia Wedgwood: Childhood

 Frances Julia Wedgwood was the daughter and the eldest of the six children of Hensleigh Wedgwood and his wife, Frances Emma Elizabeth "Fanny" Mackintosh, daughter of Sir James Mackintosh.
-She was a great-granddaughter of the potter Josiah Wedgwood and niece of Charles Darwin.
-Her strong intellect was apparent early and she taught herself Latin, Greek, French, German and drawing, however her only formal education was at the age of 13 at Rachel Martineau's school in Liverpool.
-Her mother ran a salon in Cumberland Place attended by Macaulay, Thackeray, F. D. Maurice, Ruskin, and Carlyle.
+(It is not common knowledge that Hensleigh and Fanny Wedgwood had seven children, not six.
+Their third child, Miles Wedgwood, died in infancy in 1836.)
+Fanny ran a salon in Cumberland Place attended by Macaulay, Thackeray, F. D. Maurice, Ruskin, and Carlyle.
+Julia was a great-granddaughter of the potter Josiah Wedgwood and a niece of Charles Darwin.
+Her strong intellect was apparent early - for example, she knew Latin, Greek, French, German and Italian, and later she also learnt Hebrew.
+She was educated largely at home, with a period at Rachel Martineau's school in Liverpool, then attended lectures at Queen's College and Bedford College, London in subjects including logic, political economy and Latin.

 Early career and fictional works

 Wedgwood was acknowledged as "the cleverest of her generation" in the extended Wedgwood–Darwin–Mackintosh family and she acquired renown as a "brilliant conversationalist with a passion for scientific and theological debate".
 In her twenties she wrote the novels "An Old Debt" and "Framleigh Hall" addressing "intellectual conflict, confused gender roles, and ill-starred sexual passion", which were well received by the public.
 Faced with her father's disapproval of her writing skills and topics, however, Wedgwood abandoned a third novel despite encouragement by Mrs Gaskell, whom she assisted in research for The Life of Charlotte Brontë (published in 1857).
 She concluded that "she had no imaginative powers" and that her "mind was 'merely analytical'".